212qwecs/paper/README.md

 ### ​Dual Feature Extraction:
 - Explicit features: Extracted using iLearnPlus (not included)
-- Implicit features: Learned through state-of-the-art protein language models (BioBERT, ProtBERT, ESM-1b, ESM-2, etc.),All the related code files are stored in the model/ folder.
+- Implicit features: Learned through state-of-the-art protein language models (BioBERT, ProtBERT, ESM-1b, ESM-2, etc.),All the related code files are stored in the Extraction of Implicit Features/ folder.

 ## Code and Model